callahar/callahar.github.io/README.md

 # callahar.github.io

 This is the start of my personal website.
+*does this show italics?*

+My favorite sports team is [OSU Beavers](https://osubeavers.com/)